-Phillip Whittington, Counsellor, Couples Counsellor, Supervisor & EAP Therapist
+Phillip Whittington, Counsellor, Couples Counsellor, Supervisor & PTSD Therapist

 47 Hibernia Street